Brad Fuller (producer): Career

 an average rating of 8.1/10.
 The website's critical consensus reads, "A Quiet Place artfully plays on elemental fears with a ruthlessly intelligent creature feature that's as original as it is scary."
-On Metacritic, the film has a weighted average score of 82 out of 100, based on 55 critics, indicating "universal acclaim."
+On Metacritic, the film has a weighted average score of 82 out of 100, based on 55 critics.
 A Quiet Place ranks sixth on the list of all-time highest-grossing films in the horror-thriller genre, and currently has the highest worldwide box office gross for a live-action film from an original screenplay since Gravity in 2013.

 Later in 2018 saw the release of the fourth installment in The Purge Franchise, The First Purge.
 The prequel and joint production between Platinum Dunes and Blumhouse Prouductions opened in the United States on The Fourth of July, and has grossed over $135 million worldwide, becoming the highest grossing entry in the franchise.

 Fuller has also found success in producing for television.
 His TV works include the Starz series Black Sails and TNT naval drama The Last Ship.
 He has also produced an unscripted television show, Billion Dollar Wreck, which premiered on February 8, 2016.
 In 2018, Fuller and Platinum Dunes produced two new shows that debuted in the summer: Tom Clancy's Jack Ryan, an Amazon series, premiered in August while The Purge TV Series premiered on the USA Network in September.

 Prior to co-founding Platinum Dunes, Fuller previously worked as a talent manager, as well as produced the films Emmett's Mark, starring Gabriel Byrne and Tim Roth, and A Better Way To Die, featuring Natasha Henstridge and André Braugher.

 Fuller's future projects include working with Sony on upcoming suspense film The Registration starring Sydney Sweeney, an adaptation of Madison Lawson's novel of the same name, post-apocalyptic action thriller Elevation with Anthony Mackie, Morena Baccarin and Maddie Hasson set to star, and The Caretaker starring Sydney Sweeney, the Universal Pictures adaptation of Marcus Kliewer's short story of the same name.